Positive Announcements: Public announcement logics

 A common epistemic model in our contribution is the $a$-$b$-chain.
 We therefore introduce it in this section, as well as results on distinguishing formulas for $a$-$b$-chains.

-Consider the epistemic model $M = (S,\sim,V)$ for two agents $a,b$ and a set of atoms $P$ (often a singleton $P = \{p\}$) such that $S$ is a subset of the integers $\mathbb Z$, $\sim_a$ is the symmetric and reflexive closure of $S^2 \inter \{ (2n,2n+1) \mid n \in \mathbb Z \}$, $\sim_b$ is the symmetric and reflexive closure of $S^2 \inter \{ (2n,2n-1) \mid n \in \mathbb Z \}$, and without any requirement on the valuation.
+Consider the epistemic model $M = (S,\sim,V)$ for two agents $a,b$ and a set of atoms $P$ (often a singleton $P = \{p\}$) such that $S$ is a subset of the integers $\mathbb Z$, $\sim_a$ is the symmetric and reflexive closure of $S^2 \inter \{ (2n,2n+1) \mid n \in \mathbb Z \}$, $\sim_b$ is the symmetric and reflexive closure of $S^2 \inter \{ (2n,2n-1) \mid n \in \mathbb Z \}$, such that between any two states in the domain $S$ a path of $a$-links and $b$-links exists (in other words, such that $M$ is {\em connected}), and without any requirement on the valuation.
 As the $a$-links and $b$-links between states alternate in the model, such a model is called an {\em $a$-$b$-chain}, or simply a {\em chain}.
-We also require that the model $M$ is connected, i.e., that between any two states in the domain $S$ a path of such $a$-links and $b$-links exists.
-Differently said, a broken chain makes {\em two} chains.
 The names of the states are arbitrary; any isomorphic model will also be called a chain.
 A chain is finite iff the domain $S$ is finite.
-A finite chain has a largest and a smallest element of the domain.
+A finite chain has a largest and a smallest element (with respect to $\mathbb Z$) of the domain.
 These are called the {\em ends} or the {\em edges} of the chain.
 Observe that an edge is a singleton $\sim_a$-class or $\sim_b$-class, and that all other equivalence classes consist of two states.
-Chains that only have a largest or smallest element only have one edge.
-They are isomorphic to $\mathbb N$.
-A {\em prefix} of an $a$-$b$-chain is a submodel that is an $a$-$b$-chain and that contains an edge.
+A chain with only a largest or smallest element has only one edge.
+Such a one-edged chain is isomorphic to $\mathbb N$.
+A {\em prefix} of a one-edged $a$-$b$-chain is a submodel that is an $a$-$b$-chain and that contains that edge.

 We now introduce the {\em distinguishing formula}.
 Given a logical language $\lang$ and a semantics, such as the above for $\langApal$, and given a model $M = (S,\sim,V)$ and a subset $T \subseteq S$, a {\em distinguishing formula} for $T$ is some $\delta \in \lang$ such that $M_t \models \delta$ for all $t \in T$ and $M_t \not\models\delta$ for all $t \not\in T$.